maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/voters-choice-elections.md

 ---
 title: "Big changes in 15 Voter's Choice counties"
-published: false
+published: true
 weight: 1
 section: "voting-basics"
 priority: "Minor"
 ---

-If you live in one of these Voter’s Choice Act counties, there are big changes as to how you vote. **Amador, Calaveras, Butte, El Dorado, Fresno, Los Angeles, Madera, Mariposa, Napa, Nevada, Orange, Sacramento, San Mateo, Santa Clara, or Tuolumne.**
+If you live in one of these Voter’s Choice Act counties, there are big changes as to how you vote. **Alameda, Amador, Calaveras, Butte, El Dorado, Fresno, Kings, Los Angeles, Madera, Marin, Mariposa, Merced, Napa, Nevada, Orange, Riverside, Sacramento, San Benito, San Diego, San Mateo, Santa Clara, Santa Cruz, Sonoma, Stanislaus, Tuolumne, Ventura, and Yolo.**

-If you are registered to vote in any of these counties except Los Angeles County, you will automatically receive a ballot in the mail a few weeks before the election. **Voters in Los Angeles County will not receive your ballot in the mail unless you request one** from your [County Elections Office](#section-election-office-contact).
+If you are registered to vote in any of these counties you will automatically receive a ballot in the mail a few weeks before the election.
 Most neighborhood polling places will no longer be used for voting.
 Instead, you will have three choices for how to vote.

 #### 1. Vote By Mail